-ITS delineation of a walk that is "worthy of God" is clear and reasonable and satisfactory.
+Its delineation of a walk that is "worthy of God" is clear and reasonable and satisfactory.
 Let us look at it.
 It deals with the state of the affections and the nature of actions.
 It lays hold of both, and dictates certain important rules.
 In both departments it claims that we be conformed to its standard.
 It has something to say to us as to what we are to love and not to love, as well as telling us what we are to do and what we are not to do.
 It demands of us that we love certain things, and love not other things.
-It says-

-"Set your affection on things above and not on things on the earth" (Col. 3:2).

-"Love not the world neither the things that are in the world.
-If any man love the world, the love of the Father is not in him" (1 John 2:15).
+It says: "Set your affection on things above, not on things on the earth."
+"Love not the world, neither the things that are in the world.
+If any man love the world, the love of the Father is not in him."
+"Thou shalt love the